terralang/terra/getting-started.md

 Functions
 =========

-We've already seen some simple function definitions.
+We have already seen some simple function definitions.
 In addition to taking multiple parameters, functions in Terra (and Lua) can return multiple values:

     terra sort2(a : int, b : int) : {int,int} --the return type is optional
         if a < b then